1chappie/tiktok-reddit-autobot/README.md

 0. To customize the assets: \
    `rsc/background`: .mp4 videos of choice (randomly selected) \
    `rsc/songs`: songs of choice (randomly selected, can be empty) \
-1a.
-Run `python3 main.py` to scrape and upload content from the default pool of subreddits \
+1. Run `python3 main.py` to scrape and upload content from the default pool of subreddits \
+or \
-1b.
-Run `pyhton3 main.py <subreddit> <post_type>` to scrape and upload content from a specific subreddit \
+2. Run `pyhton3 main.py <subreddit> <post_type>` to scrape and upload content from a specific subreddit \
    `<subreddit>`: the subreddit to scrape from \
    `<post_type>`: the type of post to scrape from (can be `story` or `comments`) \
    (`story` posts are posts with only a title and a body - split into cards with moviepy and spacy, \